memerytravelopia/spamhaus/README.md

 ## Spamhaus DROP List ##
-A shell script that grabs the latest Spamhaus DROP List and adds it to iptables.
-We use this (among other tools) on our Ubuntu proxy server at [AppThemes](http://www.appthemes.com/) to cut down on spam and other malicious activity.
+ A shell script that grabs the latest Spamhaus ipv4 & ipv6 DROP Lists and adds them to ipsets and iptables/ip6tables rules.

-## Usage ##
+## Usage Debian with ipset & netfilter-persistent  ##

-Place the script somewhere on your server.
+Place the script in /etc/iptables/ on your server.

 <pre>
 # find a nice home